provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.hold.v1.GetAllEscrowRequest"></a>
+<a name="provenance.hold.v1.GetAllHoldsRequest"></a>

-### GetAllEscrowRequest
+### GetAllHoldsRequest
-GetAllEscrowRequest is the request type for the Query/GetAllEscrow query.
+GetAllHoldsRequest is the request type for the Query/GetAllHolds query.

 | Field | Type | Label | Description |